amitapl/amitapple.snowsite/Snow/_posts/2013-05-18-azure-website-terminal.md

     **Note:** There's also a .NET version of kuduexec called [KuduExec.NET](https://github.com/projectkudu/KuduExec.NET)

-- Find your "kuduexec" Azure Website endpoint:
+- Find your "kuduexec" Azure Web App endpoint:

  - Add "scm" after your site's name (if you have a custom domain you still need to add this to the original URL you received from Azure), for example: